 I took over the UK business and started to expand the business to Italy and France.
 However, I was still a one-woman business that I ran from my kitchen table and where I stocked sleeping bags in my garage.
 In June 2012, I rented my first office and a small storage area and hired two students who helped me in the warehouse and with customer service.
 We continued to do business in Germany in my parents' warehouse until 2017, even though we hired 2-3 people to handle the shipping of the sleeping bags and customer service for Germany.
-Slumbersac has grown steadily, we have opened up new markets such as Ireland, Spain, the USA, Canada, Australia, and Japan, and have developed new products including our award winning Slumbersac with feet The production has been moved to Turkey and the main warehouse in England has grown every year.
+Slumbersac has grown steadily, we have opened up new markets such as Ireland, Spain, the USA, Canada, Australia and Japan, and have developed new products including our award winning Slumbersac with feet The production has been moved to Turkey and the main warehouse in England has grown every year.
 With the introduction of our Slumbersac with feet in 2014, we responded to the many suggestions from our customers and our trademark product was born.

 With the Brexit vote in 2016, I made the decision that we would move our headquarters to Germany to ensure business continuity and job safety for my team.
 In March 2017, we moved to our current location in Plauen/East Germany, and after living in England for 10 years, I also moved privately with my family back to Germany.
 My daughter now finally speaks German and has developed a loving relationship with her grandparents.
-Our team in customer service, finance, product development, and web design remains to this day in our UK office.
+Our team in customer service, finance, product development and web design remain to this day in our UK office.

-In 2019 we set up our own production of our SlumberOrganix organic sleeping bags in Germany in order to meet the high-quality requirements for our organic range and to create more jobs in the region in which I grew up in.
+In 2019 we set up our own production of our SlumberOrganix organic sleeping bags in Germany in order to meet the high quality requirements for our organic range and to create more jobs in the region in which I grew up in.

 The Slumbersac team, now includes 42 employees, mainly consisting of women and mothers.
-We work on new product ideas and technical improvements while facing the challenges of homeschooling, social distance, border closings, etc. every day.
+We work on new product ideas and technical improvements while facing the challenges of home schooling, social distance, border closings etc. every day.